City Sushi: Plot

 Upon advice from Dr. Janus, Butters films himself while sleeping and sees Dr. Janus enter his bedroom, beat him and urinate on his face.
 When confronted with this, Dr. Janus becomes a violent personality and forces Butters to break into a jewellery store with him.
 However, mid-heist, Dr. Janus reverts to his doctor personality and turns Butters over to the police thinking he decided to rob the store himself.
 While Butters is in his garden, Dr. Janus, in the personality of a young boy called Billy, begs for Butters' help saying Dr. Janus is getting worse.
-They go to Dr. Janus' house to look for answers but Billy reverts to Dr. Janus before cycling through his many other personalities.
+They go to Dr. Janus's house to look for answers but Billy reverts to Dr. Janus before cycling through his many other personalities.
 Butters flees and enters a room full of defaced flyers and posters of Takayama and his City Sushi restaurant where he learns to his horror that "Tuong Lu Kim" is, and always was, yet another split-personality of the therapist.
-Even though Dr. Janus is white, his most dominant alternate persona is the owner of the local Chinese restaurant, and for years, Janus has effectively convinced the people of South Park that he is indeed the Chinese "Tuong Lu Kim" by squinting his eyes and speaking in a stereotypical Chinese accent.
+Even though Dr. Janus is white, his most dominant alternate persona is the owner of the local Chinese restaurant, and for years, Janus has effectively convinced the people of South Park that he is the Chinese "Tuong Lu Kim" by squinting his eyes and speaking in a stereotypical Chinese accent.
 Lu Kim leaves Butters after seeing he is late to the festival.
 Butters contacts the police who arrive at the festival just as Lu Kim is attempting to push Takayama off the tower and visibly changes his personality in plain sight before the town.
 Upon finding out that Lu Kim was white all along, Takayama comes to the realization that he has brought shame upon himself and commits suicide by jumping over the edge of the tower, despite yelling, "No!
 This is racial stereotype!", and lands on the City Sushi building, destroying it on impact.

 Butters is praised as a hero by the police for exposing the split identities of Dr. Janus, and his parents, upon learning the truth of the events, are proud of him.
-Despite Takayama's harassment and death and the disorganized state of Janus' mental health, the police decide to keep Lu Kim around since he owns the only Chinese restaurant in South Park.
+Despite Takayama's harassment and death and the disorganized state of Janus's mental health, the police decide to keep Lu Kim around since he owns the only Chinese restaurant in South Park.
 The episode ends with a scene parodying the ending of Psycho; Lu Kim sits in a prison cell, covered in a blanket, and when a fly lands on him, and he says he will show them he is fine as he would not even harm a fly, before a shot of Dr. Janus covers his face, followed by a final shot of City Wok.